mathewlowry/myhub-gpt/Five days in Vancouver.md

 ![[5days.png]]

 **My personal path through AtmosphereConf 2026 was all about making the web social; streams, gardens and communities; and science, AI & news.
-Welcome to the linkfest**
+Welcome to the linkfest.**

 The months preceding [AtmosphereConf](https://atmosphereconf.org/) (25-30 March) were an overwhelming blur of announcements, launches, and new ideas arriving faster than I could read them.
 The normal pre-conference acceleration, perhaps, but more intense than anything I'd seen.